razoumov/chapel/03-domain-parallelism.md

 Let us now define an n^2 distributed (over several locales) domain `distributedMesh` mapped to locales in blocks.
 On top of this domain we define a 2D block-distributed array A of strings mapped to locales in exactly the same pattern as the underlying domain.
-Let's print out
+Let us print out

 (1) a.locale.id = the ID of the locale holding the element a of A
 (2) here.name = the name of the locale on which the code is running